BJP has a history of political miscalculations and troubled alliance partners

-The BJP's decision to form the government in Maharashtra on the assurances made by NCP leader Ajit Pawar has turned out to be huge embarrassment for the party.
+Maharashtra is not an isolated case where the BJP and its strategist have grossly miscalculated the political situation on the ground.

-In a major set back to the BJP, a new political era is set to begin in Indian politics that will not only redefine the politics of the western state of Maharashtra but it will also redefine national politics.
-Uddhav Thackeray is all set to take the oath of the office of chief minister of Maharashtra with the support of NCP and Congress as the BJP suffered a major embarrassment following its decision to revoke the President’s rule and hurriedly install Devendra Fadnavis as chief minister with the support of NCP renegade Ajit Pawar.
+In a major setback to the BJP, a new political era is set to begin in Indian politics that will not only redefine the politics of the western state of Maharashtra but national politics as well.
+Uddhav Thackeray is all set to take oath of the office of chief minister of Maharashtra with the support of NCP and Congress as the BJP suffered a major embarrassment following its decision to revoke the President’s rule and hurriedly install Devendra Fadnavis as chief minister with the support of NCP renegade Ajit Pawar.
 However, it turned out to be one of the biggest political miscalculations in recent history.
-It not only dented the image of the office of the governor of the state but the reputation of the office of Prime Minister and President was also hit as they were also involved in the unprecedented mid-night decision making process.
+It not only dented the image of the office of the governor of the state but the reputation of the office of Prime Minister and President was also hit as they were also involved in the unprecedented midnight decision making process.

 This is not an isolated case where the party and its strategist have grossly miscalculated the political situation on the ground.
 It began in 2014, soon after Prime Minister Narendra Modi won a landslide victory in the Lok Sabha elections held in April-May that year.
 After forming the government at the Centre, the saffron party delayed the decision about the national capital Delhi which was already under President’s rule while the assembly was kept in suspended animation.